pulumi/pulumi-hugo/themes/default/content/blog/refactoring-iac/index.md

 )
 ```

-If you have many roles to create, you can write a function called `create_role` and pass in the name and policy as JSON.
+You can write a function called `create_role` and pass in the name and policy as JSON to create many roles.

 ```typescript
 const lambda_role_document = JSON.parse('{"Version": "2012-10-17","Statement": [{"Action": "sts:AssumeRole","Principal": {"Service": "lambda.amazonaws.com"},"Effect": "Allow","Sid": ""}]}')